joshlogan103/battleship-trivia/PROPOSAL.md

 #### MVP Goals

+- As a player, I would like a how-to-play screen to explain the game format, rules and objectives
 - As a player, I want my game to recognize when battleships are hit by myself and my opponent and update the game state visually.
 - As a player, I would like to be informed when the game is over due to all ships being sunk.
 - As a player, I would like to know whose turn it is so that I don't have to keep track.